 Two feasts every year.
 One a double major, the other a double of the first class!

 (This story is recorded in John Gilmary Shea’s New History of the Catholic Church in the United States., pg.
 187, and retold here in our own words.)
 THE LAST THING a German Lutheran family by the name of Livingston expected … Continue reading

 Before the dawn of the material creation there was a lot of immaterial (though hardly in the sense of unimportant) and awesome activity going on.
 At one point it developed into warfare.

 OUR SAVIOR OFTEN compared heaven to a kingdom.
 And indeed it is more majestic than any kingdom that could be conceived; and in such a kingdom, wherein dwells the King of kings, there must surely be a most glorious court.

 An Issue dedicated to the angels would not be complete without a Look at the historical activity of the “ministering spirits” on earth, as we know it from the Old and New Testaments.
-From the time of Adam their most important occupation had been to keep alive the primitive revelation concerning the One True God and the Savior to come, as well as inspiring virtue … More →
+From the time of Adam their most … Continue reading

 Introduction: The following account is from Daniel Sargent’s book, Mitri, pages 113-116.
 A few explanations are in order to help the reader understand.